Princes Lodge, Nova Scotia: History

 The Wentworths resumed living in the Lodge when Prince Edward returned to the UK in 1798.
-Now called the Prince's Lodge, it was here that Wentworth established the Rockingham Club in the former officer's barracks.
+Now called the Princes Lodge, it was here that Wentworth established the Rockingham Club in the former officer's barracks.
 After Wentworth's death, the estate was neglected.
 By 1870, in ruins, it was sold at auction and divided into building lots.
 All that remains of the original estate is the music room (Rotunda) less a foot bridge spanning over railway line, which the Nova Scotia Government acquired in 1959.
 It is a small, round music room that stands on a knoll overlooking the Bedford Basin.